Skip to main content

 items: An iterable containing dictionaries with 'message_uid' representing the email message UIDs.

-include_body: Includes email body if True.
+include_body: Includes the email body if True.
 Default: True.

 Resource get_attachments_by_uid